 Environment: Is it clean?
 Are kids having fun?
 Is there a good supply of toys, books and learning activities?
 Are children interacting with each other and teachers?
 Where do they nap?
 Are babies, toddlers and preschoolers grouped together by age?
 Are babies given one-on-one time and cuddled when given a bottle?

 Staff: What’s the teacher-to-child ratio?
-(The American Academy of Pediatrics recommends one adult for every three babies up to 24 months.)
+(The American Academy of Pediatrics recommends one adult for every four babies up to 30 months old for groups of eight or less).
 Are caregivers engaged with kids?
 Are they playing on the floor and reading to them?
 Do children have free time to play on their own?
 How are kids disciplined?
 Are caregivers calm, happy and knowledgeable?
 Has the staff received training in CPR and first aid?
 How long have staff members been working there?
-Children need the security of seeing the same faces each day and caregivers need time to understand each kid.
+Children need the security of seeing the same faces every day and caregivers need time to understand each kid.
 If you’re using in-home childcare, what’s the back-up plan when the caregiver gets sick?

 Policies: What happens when parents are late to pick up?
 Are parents looped in on daily activities?
 How does the center handle sick children?
 What’s the vaccination policy?
 How are food allergies handled?